evkx/evkx.github.io/content/models/volvo/xc40/XC40_Recharge_Twin_Motor/_index.md

 ---
 title: Volvo XC40 Recharge Twin Motor
 linktitle: "XC40 Recharge Twin Motor"
 description: "Volvo XC40 Recharge Twin Motor is an all-electric crossover with a WLTP range of up to 535 km (333 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true